 I imagine myself experiencing the pink city of Petra, the ancient graffiti in Wadi Rum, and the culture of the Middle Eastern people of Jordan.
 I want to feel the desert heat and the cool, blue waters of the Dead Sea, I want to learn about an ancient and historical country that for many travelers is so mysterious and unknown.

 Jordan is calling for me, Jordan wants to teach me so much about itself and allow me to lose and find myself in its magic.
 Is it calling for you too?

 - How to Spend One Week in Jordan

 - A Cooking Class with Beit Sitti

->

-> Note: This post is done for a submission in a contest with Jordan’s Tourism Board and Bestway Tours.
+Note: This post is done for submission in a contest with Jordan’s Tourism Board and Bestway Tours.
 Want to help me win a trip to Jordan and have the opportunity to share my real experience in this country?
 Share this article, click here to learn more about this country, or interact with this post on my Facebook and Twitter accounts.
 Thank you in advance!